rainbow-me/rainbowkit/.changeset/swift-starfishes-appear.md

 "@rainbow-me/rainbowkit": patch
 ---

-Updated `getDefaultConfig` to not include `WagmiProviderProps['config']` return type to avoid indirect type annotation.
+Updated `getDefaultConfig` to not include `WagmiProviderProps['config']` return type.
+This helps to prevent indirect type annotation errors and included generic type for parameters to infer the types to wagmi's `createConfig`.